turner/HelloMetal/README.md

 # HelloMetal
-Your Metal Starter kit: Metal - Swift 3.0 - Model I/O - SceneKit - OpenEXR - and all the fixins.
-Yum.
+A Suite of Metal Examples written in Swift 4.2.
+Highlights: Model I/O - SceneKit - OpenEXR.